 A 'dtls-connection' attribute value of 'new' indicates that a new DTLS association MUST be established.
-A 'dtls-connection' attribute value of 'existing' indicates that a new DTLS association MUST NOT be established.
+A 'dtls-connection' attribute value of 'existing' indicates an intention to reuse an existing association.

 Unlike the SDP 'connection' attribute for TLS, there is no default value defined for the 'dtls-connection' attribute.
 Implementations that wish to use the attribute MUST explicitly include it in SDP offers and answers.
 If an offer or answer does not contain an attribute (this could happen if the offerer or answerer represents an existing implementation that has not been updated to support the attribute defined in this specification), other means needs to be used in order for endpoints to determine whether an offer or answer is associated with an event that requires the DTLS association to be re-established.